cilium/cilium/Documentation/network/bgp-control-plane-troubleshooting.rst

 There could be various reasons why BGP peering is not established, such as a mismatch in BGP capability or an incorrect Peer IP address.
-BGP layer errors are likely to appear in the logs, but there are cases where low-level errors, such as lack of connectivity to the Peer IP or an eBGP Peer being ahead of the 1-hop, may not be reflected in the logs.
+BGP layer errors are likely to appear in the logs, but there are cases where low-level errors, such as lack of connectivity to the Peer IP or when an eBGP peer is more than 1 hop away, may not be reflected in the logs.
 In such cases, using tools like ``WireShark`` or ``tcpdump`` can be effective.

 The existing BGP session went down immediately after applying the new CiliumBGPPeeringPolicy
 --------------------------------------------------------------------------------------------

 A node may be selected by multiple ``CiliumBPFPeeringPolicy`` objects based on the configured ``nodeSelector`` fields.
-A node can only have one ``CiliumBGPPeeringPolicy`` applied, and if multiple policies are applied, the node will clear all BGP configurations.
+If multiple policies are applied, the BGP control plane will clear all pre-existing state configured on the node.
 First, rollback the last applied ``CiliumBGPPeeringPolicy`` and check the logs of the node where the BGP session went down.
-If multiple policies were applied, there should be logs indicating
+If multiple policies were applied, there should be logs indicating this:
-this:

 .. code:: bash